alpertron/calculators/README.md

 The complete source code size is about 70 000 lines of code.

+### Running the programs as standalone executables

+The main purpose of compiling the code is to run coverage tests.
+There is a file with the results of running all calculators with different inputs.
+After making a change in the code, I run this test again and the output should not be changed.
+When adding a new feature to the calculators, I add the new case to the coverage, and change the results file if the results are correct.
+These tests use the files ``Makefile`` and ``coverage``.

+You can use ``Makefile`` to generate standalone executables.
+Just run ``make clean`` and then ``make``.
+If you want to build only one of the calculators, you can run ``make`` *calculator*, where *calculator* is one the following words:

+- ``ecm`` (integer factorization)
+- ``gaussian`` (Gaussian integer factorization)
+- ``quad`` (two-variable quadratic integer solver)
+- ``dilog`` (discrete logarithm solver)
+- ``quadmod`` (quadratic modular equation solver)
+- ``fsquares`` (decompose number in sum of squares)
+- ``fcubes`` (decompose number in sum of cubes)
+- ``tsqcubes`` (decompose number in sum of two squares and a cube, fifth or seventh power)
+- ``contfrac`` (continued fraction calculator)
+- ``polfact`` (polynomial equation solver and factorization)

+After building the calculators, you can run them.
+For example:

+``./polfact 0 "x^2+x+3" 2``

+The output is in HTML and it starts with a digit (this is used by the JavaScript code).
+All calculators can process expressions.

+If you run the calculator without command line parameters, the program will show the expected arguments.

+### Static analysis of the code

+Quality assurance of the code is realized with the coverage test explained in the previous section and static analysis.
+The latter is done by tools that scan the source code.
+The programs do not run in this case.

 Results of static analysis and code coverage of this software using [Codacy](https://app.codacy.com/gh/alpertron/calculators/dashboard).

 Badges from [SonarCloud](https://sonarcloud.io/summary/overall?id=alpertron_calculators):